 You can walk and walk if you like.
 Or you can mix it up.
 You can customize your workout for speed and resistance to combat boredom.

-I am not a big sweater.
+I am not a person that sweats easily.
 But trust me when I say that the right stair climber workout can leave you dripping in sweat within minutes.
-You’ll even tone and strengthen your quadriceps, hamstrings, calves, and booty, plus get your heart and lungs pumping.
+You’ll even tone and strengthen your quadriceps, hamstrings, calves and booty, plus get your heart and lungs pumping.

 This is my workout for this first week.
 I plan on changing it up every week so that I am not doing the same combination.
 Let me know down below if you decide to try it out.